 Let’s face it, we’re staying inside for now, and none of us really know how long it’ll be until we can play our acoustic drum kits and cymbals again.
 If there was ever a time where having the ability to play quietly was important, it’s right now.
-So, we’ve put together some ideas on how you can keep playing using electronic drum kits, pads, modules and accessories during the ‘lockdown’ period.
+So, we’ve put together some ideas on how you can keep playing using electronic drum sets, pads, modules and accessories during the ‘lockdown’ period.

 Go for a full electronic drum kit